Vegan lemon pasta is all about the sauce. It's silky, bright, and blended to creamy perfection without a drop of oil.

 Ingredients

-- Raw cashews (You can find them packaged or in the bulk bins of many supermarkets like Trader Joe's and Sprouts.
-Or you can buy them in bags online.)
+- Raw cashews: Look for them packaged or in the bulk bins at stores like Trader Joe's or Sprouts.
+You can also order them online.

 Please see the recipe card at the bottom of this post for the complete ingredients, measurements, and instructions.

-- In a large pot, prepare the pasta according to the package directions.
-Drain and return to the pot.
+- Cook the pasta in a large pot of salted water according to the package directions.
+Drain and return it to the pot.

-- In a high-speed blender, combine the cashews, water, lemon juice, and a little salt.
+- In a high speed blender, combine the cashews, water, lemon juice, and a pinch of salt.
 Blend until completely smooth.

-- Divide among four bowls.
-Garnish each serving with lemon zest and parsley, if using, and enjoy immediately.
+- Garnish each serving with lemon zest and parsley, if using, and enjoy right away.

 Love and Veggies,